Initiatives, Advocacy & Information

 What Does the Health Star Rating Mean?

 The Health Star Rating designates the healthiness of products by comparing nutrients using a star visual rating.
 A beverage can score between half a star and 5 stars, with 5 stars being the healthiest.
-Plain bottled water scores 5 stars as it is the healthiest beverage.
+Only plain bottled water scores 5 stars as it is the healthiest option in the Health Star Rating system.
 A wealth of research has shown consumers understand, support and value the scheme.

-The Australian Beverages Council actively engages with, and supports the review process of the HSR system.
+The Australian Beverages Council actively engages with and supports reviews of the HSR system.
 In 2020, the recommendations from the Five-Year Review were announced, followed by ongoing stakeholder consultation to confirm issues pertaining to specific products.
 The ABCL engaged with the Department of Health to support the development of the definition of unsweetened flavoured waters, which now score an automatic 4.5 stars.
 In addition, we clarified definitions for flavoured milks and non-dairy milks so as to be more closely aligned with the Food Standards Code and not to unfairly exclude products that are of health benefit.

 Prior to the HSR Five-Year Review, ratings could appear on pack as the energy icon only, stars-on-pack rating plus additional specific nutrient content of the product.